kwicz/snap-insights/README.md

-# Insight Clip - UX Research Screenshot Extension
+# SnapInsights - UX Research Screenshot Extension

 A Chrome browser extension designed for UX researchers to capture screenshots with contextual annotations and voice-recorded insights.